heidihendry/camelot/README.md

 | trap-station-session-start-date | Session Start Date |

 ### Library filter field shorthands

+The library supports filtering on the vast majority of fields in Camelot.
+Some of these fields are more useful for filtering on than others and so have shorthands.
+Below is each of the shorthands and the field they are associated with.

 | Shorthand | Associated Field |
 | :---- | :------------------ |